 Refrain From Abandoning Paperwork

 This indicates that many organizations work in hybrid environments where paper and digital documents coexist.
 You need to ensure your technology can ingest documents that have begun as paper.
-Your digital document management solution is easier and inexpensive to use to add records.
+Your digital document management solution is easier to use, but more expensive to add records.

 Determine a Retention Policy

-Document management professionals recommend that organizations should implement a retention procedure as part of their record-keeping plan – no matter if it is for hard copy records, electronic records, or both.
-Without an established document retention policy, it is quite impossible to manage employee documents in an efficient way throughout their mandatory lifespan.
-Many a time, most organizations hold onto HR documents for much longer than required, resulting in additional storage costs, document loss, and overall derangement.
+Document management professionals recommend that organizations implement a retention procedure as part of their record-keeping plan, whether for hard-copy records, electronic records, or both.
+Without an established document retention policy, it is impossible to manage employee documents efficiently throughout their mandated lifespan.
+Many times, organizations hold onto HR documents for much longer than required, resulting in additional storage costs, document loss, and overall disarray.

 When setting retention parameters, here are some questions to consider:

-• What are the retention guidelines for the employee records in your industry and location?
+- What are the retention guidelines for employee records in your industry and location?

-• For how long records are active in general, and who interacts with those records?
+- For how long are records typically active, and who interacts with them?

 You need to assign expiration dates and trigger events for your employee documents.
 Triggers are events that begin the expiration clock ticking on records.
-For instance, senior HR staff will get access to the employee’s file for up to seven years after the termination date.
+For instance, senior HR staff will have access to an employee’s file for up to 7 years after the termination date.
 They will keep the documents for seven years after termination in the last employing department.
 And, after seven years, the staff will discard those records.
 Here, termination is the trigger for such documents.

-The record retention policy aims to reduce future risk by controlling the number of inactive records stored in the cloud or onsite.
+The record retention policy aims to reduce future risk by controlling the number of inactive records stored in the cloud or on-site.
 Such policies improve compliance, keep employees organized, minimize overhead costs, and ensure long-term data security.
-However, it is important to put a policy in place with your business making a monitoring process to destroy and archive the records once the maturity reaches.
+However, it is important to put a policy in place for your business, establishing a process to destroy and archive the records once the maturity is reached.

-With an intuitive human resources document management solution, companies can scan documents and save them onto their platform.
+With an intuitive human resources document management solution, companies can scan documents and save them on their platform.
 Companies can use programs to obtain these documents and store data through workflows customized to their unique requirements.
-Employee file management solutions also help create internal rules that retain documents for a specific time frame and then route them out of the system when their expiration arrives.
+Employee file management solutions also help create internal rules that retain records for a specific time frame and then route them out of the system when their expiration arrives.

 Improve Workflows

-Workflows, combined with notifications, are of great help.
-Your system should help the HR team increase their efficiency.
-For addressing any issues on time, the system should route the documents for approval or review itself and generate real-time notifications.
-You must ensure that your workflows are configurable and are for all the documents.
+Workflows, combined with notifications, are very helpful.
+Your system should help the HR team increase its efficiency.
+To address issues on time, the system should route documents for approval or review itself and generate real-time notifications.
+You must ensure that your workflows are configurable and applicable to all documents.
 In addition, workflows help give visibility over certifications.
 Many companies maintain certification requirements for their employees, which they have to record and update over time.
-This may include OSHA certifications, ServSafe certifications, or HIPAA compliance certifications.
-With the help of a system, you can make sure no one is out of compliance by setting reminders for certifications expiring in a specific period.
+This may include OSHA, ServSafe, or HIPAA compliance certifications.
+With a system, you can ensure no one is out of compliance by setting reminders for certifications expiring within a specific period.

 Implement a Security Policy

-Records management gets out of hand as many companies are growing at a quick pace and producing a lot of confidential paperwork, leading to an increasing number of internal and external data security threats.
+Records management is getting out of hand as many companies are proliferating and producing a lot of confidential paperwork, leading to an increasing number of internal and external data security threats.
 If this happens, companies can get held accountable for any transgressions.
-So, it is important for every organization to take security in a considered manner by tying security permissions to all documents that have any sensitive information.
+So, it is important for every organization to approach security in a considered manner by tying security permissions to all documents that contain sensitive information.

 Implement role-based security access to restrict unauthorized users from accessing, sharing, or destroying any important records.
-System administrators of the document management system (which are HR executives in most cases) can customize who can see what within the system and who can download which files.
-It ensures just authorized employees have access to private information.
+System administrators of the document management system (who are HR executives in most cases) can customize who can see what within the system and who can download which files.
+It ensures that only authorized employees have access to private information.
 This can include HR records, payroll documents, contracts, and so on.
 This feature helps HR managers meet OSHA certification standards.

 Also, develop a non-disclosure agreement (NDA) that outlines how employees can share documents, handle client information, and what they can download and send on personal devices.
 Invest in a solution that tracks activity, version changes to documents, approvals, and routing, so in the event of audits, you have a reliable audit trail of all records management.
 For file routing containing sensitive information, consider using SFTP or email encryption.